VNG-Realisatie/nlx/pki/README.md

 # Development/testing PKIs

-PKI's for use during development.
+PKIs for use during development.
 Do not use in production.

 ## Scripts